-The Adventure of the Yellow Face sees Holmes and Dr Watson returning to 221B Baker Street after a five hour walk around London.
-Holmes has been bored due to a lack of interesting cases, and so Watson had convinced the detective to take a walk, but it seems that a potential client has visited in the meantime.
+The Adventure of the Yellow Face sees Holmes and Dr Watson returning to 221B Baker Street after a five-hour walk around London.
+Holmes has been bored due to a lack of interesting cases, so Watson convinces the detective to take a walk, but it seems that a potential client has visited in the meantime.

 The pipe allows Holmes to make some deductions about the client.
-The man is of disturbed mind, as evidenced by the leaving of a prized pipe.
+The man is of a disturbed mind, as evidenced by the leaving of a prized pipe.
 The prized nature is shown by the fact that it has been repaired rather than replaced.
-The usage of the pipe also allows Holmes to deduce a left handed man, with teeth that were in excellent condition.
+The usage of the pipe also allows Holmes to deduce a left-handed man with teeth that were in excellent condition.